TradMod/Smard-Contracts/README.md

-## 1. Use `Custom Errors` instead of `Require` Statements
+## I. Use `Custom Errors` instead of `Require` Statements

-The benefit of using [Custom Errors](https://blog.soliditylang.org/2021/04/21/custom-errors/)  is that they significantly reduce gas cost especially deployement cost because unlike `require`, `Custom Errors` do not store a dynamic `string` of Error Message to revert when an operation fails.
+The benefit of using [Custom Errors](https://blog.soliditylang.org/2021/04/21/custom-errors/)  is that they significantly reduce gas costs especially deployment costs because unlike `require`, `Custom Errors` do not store a dynamic `string` of Error Message to revert when an operation fails.

 #### Examlple: Execution Cost: 232904
 ```solidity